hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * [Example for both methods][8]

 ### Preprocess Text data
-* Text data means a column comtains longer text strings, such as comments, topics, etc.
+* Text data means a column contains longer text strings, such as comments, topics, etc.
 * General Steps
   1. Choose top N toknized words appeared in all the text, N excludes stop words
   2. One-hot encoding: each distinct word as a column, each row reprensents a text, for word appeared in this text, mark it as 1, others mark as 0